Sugar Bowl notebook

 By Brian Bennett | ESPN.com

-NEW ORLEANS -- Some news and notes from Tuesday's Allstate Sugar Bowl media sessions:
+NEW ORLEANS -- Some news and notes from Wednesday of Allstate Sugar Bowl week:

 - You might be sick of hearing about Tim Tebow.
 But Cincinnati is looking forward to being on the same field as the most famous player in college football.